 Men produce some oestrogen, but much less than women.
 In men, the testes and adrenal glands make a small amount, which helps sperm to mature and boosts sex drive (libido).

 Testosterone is a male hormone.
 The testes make most of the testosterone a man needs.
 The adrenal glands also make a small amount of a similar male hormone, which the body changes into testosterone.

 Men need testosterone to make sperm.
 It also helps to maintain muscle and contributes to sex drive.
 It plays a part in the sexual development of boys during puberty, such as:

-In women the ovaries and adrenal glands make small amounts of testosterone which helps to maintain muscle and contributes to sex drive (libido).
+In women the ovaries and adrenal glands make small amounts of testosterone which helps to maintain muscle and contributes to sex drive.

 Sex hormone symptoms

 Symptoms vary from person to person.
 Although they can be mild, they can also be severe and need treatment.
 Some symptoms will only last for a few weeks or months, or while you are having the treatment.
 But they can also last for many months or years.

 Symptoms of changes in sex hormone levels can include: